|Job Title: ||Youth Clinician - Mental Health & Addictions|

 |Start Date: ||As soon as possible until approximately July 2021|

 Some flexibility in scheduling may also be required at times.

 Option to work remotely 1 day a week.

 Come work as a Youth Clinician with Vancouver Coastal Health (VCH)!

 Vancouver Coastal Health is looking for a Youth Clinician to join the Adult Mental Health team with the Whistler Health Unit.
-This position may also work in sites in Pemberton, BC.
 Apply today to join our team!

 As a Youth Clinician with Vancouver Coastal Health you will:

 - Provide services to children, youth and families including comprehensive psychosocial assessments and individual, group and family counselling.

 - Develop, implement and adjust individualized treatment plans for youth with substance misuse issues and who often have mental health issues; establish trust with youth and engage them at their level of readiness for change.

 - Provide screening and referral services including psychoeducation, family sessions and parent groups; determine appropriateness of request, client eligibility and availability of resources.